 - 14 oz Fire roasted peeled tomatoes.
 One can.
 Whole or diced and with jalapeno OK.

-- 11 oz Can peeled tomatillos or 5 fresh with husks
+- 11 oz Canned peeled tomatillos (Sub: peeled fresh)

 - ½ tsp Dried Mexican oregano